khueue/prolongo/diary.md

  * May 20.
 Code cleanup in mongo.pl.

  * May 23.
 Implemented update.
 Should add options (upsert/multi) to it.
    And should refactor everything mongo now.
+Added said options now.
+Pretty neat this.
+Feels like I am really getting somewhere, finally.
+Having a real workplace also feels pretty good.
+I can just sit down and work.